losandes/hilaryjs/examples/vue-spa/composition-root.md

 =====================================================
 The [composition root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/) is the entry point for our JavaScript application.
 It is where we will define our dependency graph, and start our app.
 We're going to use [hilary](https://github.com/losandes/hilaryjs) to manage our dependencies.

-## Create an app directory, and an app.js file
+## Create an app directory and files

 ```Shell
 /papyr $ mkdir app